1946 La Paz riots: Anarchy in La Paz

 As the morning advanced, the previous days activities and demonstrations resumed.
 A group of these protesters discovered the unattended Mayor's Office and raided it, discovering weapons and ammunition stored there.
 After this, they moved their attention towards the General Directorate of Transit, with the intent of searching for more weapons.
 Upon their arrival around 9:30 a.m., they were met with resistance and shooting began at the Avenida Santa Cruz.
 At this point, tensions had reached critical mass and the riots and protests turned into a full-scale uprising.
 After the transit building fell, it was decided to attack the panopticon which was taken with little resistance.
 Political and common prisoners alike were freed and joined in the riot.
-As the unrest spread throughout the city, other buildings were occupied, including the "Calama" Regiment barracks, the Police School, the Investigations Office, Radio Illimani, the Ministry of Government, and the Military Institute, whose cadets joined the rebellion, turning the visors of their military caps back to show solidarity.
-They were joined later by "Loa" troops who did the same with their caps.
+As the unrest spread throughout the city, other buildings were occupied, including the Calama Regiment barracks, the Police School, the Investigations Office, Radio Illimani, the Ministry of Government, and the Military Institute, whose cadets joined the rebellion, turning the visors of their military caps back to show solidarity.
+They were joined later by Loa troops who did the same with their caps.
 None of the military units took to the streets to defend the regime.
 University students, meanwhile, opted to remove their uniform ties to identify themselves.
 As the demonstrations grew increasingly violent, Major Toledo, Director General of Transit and member of RADEPA, was murdered in the vicinity of Plaza San Pedro.
 His body became the first of many to be hung in the square, inspired by the hanging and desecration of the corpse of Benito Mussolini the year prior.

-Amidst the chaos, U.S. Ambassador Flack urgently wired a short telegram which read: "Anarchy has broken loose in La Paz.
+Amidst the chaos, U.S. Ambassador Flack urgently wired a short telegram that read: "Anarchy has broken loose in La Paz.
 Students and public have secured guns and ammunition from Municipal Palace and have attacked and taken traffic headquarters.
 No evidence of soldiers or police in streets.
 Please inform War and Justice Departments."